igorf7/DeviceLinkTest/README.md

 This program can be useful when developing devices with appropriate interfaces/protocols.
 The project is developed in the Qt Creator IDE.
 ## Content
-Here are the source codes of the program and the installation file.
+Project source files and project file.
 ## Installation
 Run the installation file Install_DLT.exe and follow the instructions of the installer.